camptocamp/edi-framework/edi_sale_input_oca/readme/DESCRIPTION.md

 use it for any kind of context related configuration.
 In the case of the sale order import wizard here we are just passing defaults as we could do in odoo standard.

-TODO: shall we add an exchange type example as demo?